ClickHouse/clickhouse_vs_snowflake/downloads_per_day_by_system/README.md

 ALTER MATERIALIZED VIEW cnt_by_system CLUSTER BY (project);
 ```

-Note how we cluster our materialized view.
+Note how we cluster our materialized view by project for optimal performance.
 This can take some time to take effect.
-Not this can incur additional credits in both maintenance and clustering:
+Not this can incur additional credits in both maintenance and clustering.

+_Adding system_name to the cluster key is not supported in Snowflake as the key of an OBJECT type.
+Given the small values, and filtering by project only, this is also unnecessary._

 ```sql
 SELECT TO_DATE(start_time) AS date,